adamjcolvin/project-history/README.md

 # README

 ### Usage
 You can find the app deployed on Heroku [here](https://project-history-5473a09f03f2.herokuapp.com).
-You can use either of these authentication details to log in:
+You can use either of the authentication details below to log in.

 Once you're logged in you're taken to a list of projects.
 Clicking on "Show Project" will take you to the project details with the conversation history underneath.

 You can click on "Edit Project" to update the state, and use the comment text box to add a comment.
 Both will then be displayed in the history.

-####User 1
+#### User 1

 **email**: adam@techtest.com